HarperFamily/harperfamily-site/pages/about.md

   key: About
   order: 1
 ---

-## About this website
+## About this site

 The online home of the Harper clan, descendants of Samuel Harper (1881-1957) of Kilkenny, Ireland.
-It's a collection of family stories, photos and recordings, made available to everyone in the extended family.
-It also provides information and booking for our family reunions that occur roughly every seven years.
+You'll find family stories, photos, recordings, artwork and historical artefacts, made available to everyone in the extended family.
+You'll also find information about our family reunions which take place around every 7 years.

-T﻿he site is maintained by Graham Harper and hosted on [GitHub](https://github.com/HarperFamily/harperfamily-site).
-If you're interested in helping, contributions are welcome.
+The site is maintained by Graham Harper, the source code is on [GitHub](https://github.com/HarperFamily/harperfamily-site) and hosted on [Netlify](https://netlify.com).
+If you're interested in helping with the site, contributions are welcome.
 Get in [contact](/contact) or visit the [GitHub repo](https://github.com/HarperFamily/harperfamily-site).

 ## Harper Family History